fewagency/fluent-html/readme.md

 //TODO: document each group of methods and their usage

 ### Methods creating new elements

-The constructor and the static function `create($html_element_name = null, $tag_contents = [], $tag_attributes = [])`
+The `FluentHtml` constructor and the static function `create($html_element_name = null, $tag_contents = [], $tag_attributes = [])`
-both have the same signature.
+share the same signature.

-Each new `FluentHtml` instance can be the start of a new chain of fluent method calls for modifying and adding more elements relative the previous.
+Each `FluentHtml` instance can be the start of a new chain of fluent method calls for modifying and adding more elements relative the previous.

 ```php